all-out/guides/_guides/vippy.md

 ## Introduction

-This guide discusses how to record important information in our wormhole mapping software, Vippy.
+This guide discusses how to record important information in our wormhole mapping software, Siggy.
 Our ability to make good decisions and recognize when content and ISK are available depend on your ability to correctly use this tool.

 ## Overview